 - 2. Remove and dispose of the air filter in the appropriate hazardous waste container. - 3.
-Insert a new filter into the exhaust tube and secure with a cable tie.
+Insert a new filter into the exhaust tube and wist clockwise to secure it.

 The maintenance for the air filters is now completed.

 Replacing the O-rings on the Clamps and Heater Pads